mydnic/laravel-feedback-component/README.md

 </body>
 ```

-> **Attention** If you run a VueJS application, you must add the #kustomer container outside your #app container.
+> **Attention** If you run a VueJS application, you must add the `#kustomer` container outside your `#app` container.
 This is because kustomer runs on its own vue instance by default.
-If you want to change that, see [TL;DR. Include Kustomer assets with your own assets](#include-assets)
+If you want to change that, see [Include Kustomer assets with your own assets](#include-assets)

 ### Updating Kustomer